-Kim has managed the Aurora Internship and NTRB Scholarship programs since June 2006.
-Both programs benefit from her strong organisational skills and ability to coordinate the various components of the programs.
+Kim has managed the Aurora Internship Program since June 2006.
+The Program benefit from her strong organisational skills and ability to coordinate the various components of the program.

 Kim’s experience as a senior administrator and project manager has seen her successfully undertake roles in a range of organisations in both New York and Sydney, as well as establish and operate her own educational business.